dfkaye/xyz/README.md

 ## AMD

-this is actually really really close (requirejs, seajs)
+__this is actually really really close__ (requirejs, seajs)

     define(function(module, require, exports) {

       var a = require('a/path');
       var b = require('b/path');

-      // now proceed with the rest of commonjs module.exports = function () {

-      }

-      // etc.
+      // ...rest of commonjs, etc.
+      module.exports = ...
     });

+that relies on the "magic" of `function.toString()` to parse out `require` statements ~ which at first seems "cool" but turns out really to be more wasteful indirection and fakery

 all we have to do is pull the dependency statements up, into a monadic pattern